kudashevs/laravel-share-buttons/README.md

 createForCurrentPage($title = '', $options = [])
 ```

-### Available service methods
+### Share button methods

-To create a single share button, you just need to add one of the following methods to the start point.
+To create a single share button, you just need to add one of the following methods to the method chaining.
 Each of these
-methods accepts an array of options (you can find more information about options below in the Optional parameters section).
+methods accepts an array of options (you can find more information about the options in the [Optional parameters](#optional-parameters) section).

 [//]: # (@todo don't forget to update these methods)
 ```